 The platform also detected a misalignment, which is when the value of Harmonic 2 (H2) is high compared to Harmonic 1.
 In Corteva’s case, H2 was 30% higher than H1.

 Both alerts avoided huge losses.
 In one of them, the insight issued managed to avoid a breakdown that could have cost between US$4,000 and US$12,000.

 For Fernando, having access to vibration, acceleration and speed profiles, and not only to global trends, is one of TRACTIAN’s greatest perks.

-One of the platform’s biggest differentials is the accessibility of communication.
+One of the best aspects of the platform is the ease of communication.
 The insights go straight to your cell phone, so you can answer them and solve the problem right away.

-The engineer also highlights that the interface that is made available is very intuitive to be managed, filled out, and handled.
+The engineer also highlights that the interface available is very intuitive to be managed, filled out, and handled.

-The ease of installation is also another point that I highlight.
+The ease of installation is also another point that I like to highlight.
 The fact that you don’t have to install a modem or anything like that is a great advantage.
-I just need an outlet with electrical power and I can do the analysis.”
+I just need an outlet with electrical power and I can perform the analyses.

-The company has some critical equipment that, if stopped, the whole production plan is affected.
-The online monitoring was able to identify 3 anomalies that had a high potential of evolution and would probably result in the failure of the equipment after a few hours.
+The company has some critical equipment that, if stopped, would affect the whole production plan.
+Online monitoring was able to identify 3 anomalies that had a high potential of evolution and would probably result in the failure of the equipment after a few hours.